 The preparation of financial statements requires the use of certain accounting estimates and exercise of judgment.
-Estimates and judgments are continually evaluated and are based on past experience, reasonable expectations of future events and other factors.
+Estimates and judgments are continually evaluated and are based on past experience, reasonable expectations of future events and other factors ii.
+Key sources of estimation uncertainty

-i.
 Critical judgments made in applying accounting policies